ruijiuchen/start_OnlineDataAnalysisSystem/README.md

-# quick guid of queqiao
+# Quick guide of queqiao
 1. Download the code from github with command:

    	    git clone  https://github.com/ruijiuchen/queqiao.git